utkuozbulak/adaptive-segmentation-mask-attack/README.md

-# Adaptive Segmentation- Mask Attack
+# Adaptive Segmentation Mask Attack

 This repository contains the implementation of _Adaptive Segmentation Mask Attack (ASMA)_, a targeted adversarial example generation method for deep learning segmentation models.
 This attack was proposed in  "_Impact of Adversarial Examples on Deep Learning Models for Biomedical Segmentation.
 U. Ozbulak et al._" and published in the 22nd International Conference on Medical Image Computing and Computer Assisted Intervention, MICCAI-2019.

 <img src="https://raw.githubusercontent.com/utkuozbulak/adaptive-segmentation-mask-attack/master/data/repository_examples/adversarial_optimization.gif?token=AESS2FAUP4VXC6HJGUYD7Z25D6J2Q">

+## Citation
+If you find the code in this repository relevant to your research, consider citing our paper.
+Also, feel free to use any visuals available.

 ## General Information
 This repository is organized as follows: